learn-co-curriculum/oo-ruby-refactoring-cli-gem/README.md

 * move scraping logic to a Scraper class
   * change class methods to instance methods
   * define responsibility of Scraper class
-  * scrape individul li tags of stories
+  * scrape individual li tags of stories
   * grab individual attributes of that story with css selectors.
   * use those individual story details info to create a new story instance
 * add functionalty to Story class to keep track of all its instances